avxkim/redmine-gitlab-hook/README.md

 2. Navigate to Settings > Webhooks
 3. Add a new webhook with the following settings:
    - URL: `https://your-redmine-instance.com/gitlab-hook`
-   - Trigger: Select "Push events"
+   - Trigger: Select both "Push events" and "Merge request events"
    - SSL verification: Enable if your Redmine uses HTTPS with a valid certificate
 4. Click "Add webhook"